PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 ### Troubleshooting Form/Questionnaire

 Do your best to fill this out, even if you just write "I don't understand."
 Even if you don't think it's relevant.
-Do not skip the bed photo. </br>
+Do not skip the bed photo.
+I know the list has grown quite long, but I'm usually pretty forgiving as long as you make an honest attempt to answer the questions. </br>
 **Computer Used:** Octopi/Windows7/Windows10/Mac/etc. <br/>
 **[Firmware Version](https://www.mpminidelta.com/firmware/firmware_version_check) Shipped with Printer/Mainboard:** Stock v[37/38/39/40/41/42/43/44/45] <br/>
 **Are you now using Marlin4MPMD firmware?** copy-paste the firmware.bin filename and list the version of Marlin4MPMD <br/>